-Short-cycle higher vocational education is provided by 64 public and private higher vocational colleges.
-In the 2013/14 academic year, some 13,000 students attended.
+In 2016/2017 school year, 28 public and 20 private higher vocational colleges advertised open places in year one of 31 various study programmes.
+In 2016/2017, 10 670 students pursued short-cycle higher vocational education in various study programmes.
 The practice-oriented programmes, which were developed to meet the needs of the economy, are of two years' duration.
 They provide students with vocational competencies in accordance with vocational standards.
 Graduates are trained for managing, planning and controlling work processes.

-1 Data from EUROSTAT were collected in the Labour Force Survey.
+3 Data from EUROSTAT were collected in the Labour Force Survey.
 Using a single methodology, the data were collected for all EU Member States, which, like Slovenia, committed to pursuing the Europe 2020 Strategy.

-Data from SORS for 2013 collected based on the register-based census show 34.4% share of young people aged 30 to 34 years with tertiary educational qualification.
+According to data SURS for 2015, collected with the register-based census, the share of young people aged 30 to 34 years with tertiary educational qualification was at 36.8%.

-Short-cycle higher vocational education students, Slovenia, 2013/14 Full-time Part-time Total Public higher vocational colleges and concessionaires 8,172 2,416 10,588 Private higher vocational colleges 2,614 2,614 Total 8,172 5,030 13,202
+Enrolment in short-cycle higher vocational education, 2016/2017 Full-time Part-time Total Public higher vocational colleges and concessionaires 6 126 1 826 7 952 Private higher vocational colleges 2 718 2 718 Total 6 126 4 544 10 670